MicrosoftDocs/Hololens/hololens/hololens2-new-user-optimize.md

 If you want to speed up both Out of Box Experience (OOBE) set up or for each new user on devices, then you want to set first experience policy.

-If you are using Windows Configuration Designer to create provisioning packages, you can use the wizard to **Provision HoloLens devices** -> **Provision HoloLens 2 devices** and ensure you properly configure everything in the Set up device page to help streamline OOBE.
+If you're using Windows Configuration Designer to create provisioning packages, you can use the wizard to **Provision HoloLens devices** -> **Provision HoloLens 2 devices** and ensure you properly configure everything in the Set up device page to help streamline OOBE.

 <br>
 <img src="images/WCD-OOBE-skip.jpg" width="500px" alt="WCD OOBE First Experience">